dinesh-hitechvally/magento/README.md

 After installing the package, you may publish the configuration file to customize settings:

 bash
-php artisan vendor:publish --provider="Dinesh\Magento\LightspeedServiceProvider" --tag=config
+php artisan vendor:publish --provider="Dinesh\Magento\MagentoServiceProvider" --tag=config
 This will copy the configuration file to config/config.php where you can adjust the table name and database connection settings.

 Configuration